YeastarCarol/Yeastar-S-Series-API-Guide-en/api_sample/calls/query-outbound-calls.md

 **Request parameters descriptions:**

-1. Sending no parameter means query all information.
+1. Sending no parameter means query all outbound calls.
 2. With parameters in request, developers could query one or more outbound calls.
 Separate them with ",".

 | **Parameter Name** | **Type** | **Description** | **Sample** |